legumeinfo/microservices/README.md

     (venv) $ python chado_to_redis.py

-## Running the Server
+## Running the Server(s)
-To run the server, activate the virtual environment and then run the application
+To run the GCV microservices, first activate the virtual environment and then navigate to the `microservices` directory:

-script:
+    $ . ./venv/bin/activate
+    (venv) $ cd microservices/

+From here you can run each of the microservices individually using the `-m` switch.
+For example:

+    (venv) microservices/ $ python -m genes_to_tracks.app

+You can also run all the microservices as a single monolithic web app as follows:

-    (venv) $ python app.py
+    (venv) microservices/ $ python -m app

+Currently, each microservice as well as the monolith are hard coded to use port `1234`.
-Currently, the port is hard coded the `1234` and the application is configured to connect to the Redis database via the Unix socket `/run/redis/redis.sock`.
+Also, the database adapter is hard coded to connect to Redis via the Unix socket `/run/redis/redis.sock`.
 These settings will be made configurable in the future.

-When you are done using the application, you can exit the Python virtual environment you closing your terminal or with the following command:
+When you are done using the application, you can exit the Python virtual environment by closing your terminal or with the following command:

     (venv) $ deactivate